Frequently Asked Questions

 In-person & virtual therapy in San Francisco & the California area.

-I also see clients virtually- you just need to be located in the state of California for our appointment (so if you go to Lake Tahoe, make sure you're on the California side).
+I also see clients virtually- you just need to be located in the state of California for our appointment (so if you go to Lake Tahoe, make sure you're on the California side) (actually not joking, it’s the law.. sigh).

 • Family Based Therapy (FBT) sessions are $350 for 50 minutes.